nocduro/hugo-resizer/README.md

                 ├───300
                 └───600
 ```

+If the `tqdm` progress bar module is installed a progress bar will show the conversion progress.
+On a test set of 250 images (1.2GB)
+the script took around 20 seconds on my i5 4670k with 4 processes.
+Scales roughly linearly for more CPU cores.

 ## Usage
 Run from the same directory that the `hugo` command would normally be run for the site.